rompompomic/MySite/replit.md

 This is a minimalist portfolio landing page built for John Wayne, featuring a clean design with an integrated admin panel and Telegram integration.
 The application is designed for deployment on Netlify with a PostgreSQL database backend.
 The portfolio includes sections for personal information, video showcase, work portfolio, services, and contact forms, all manageable through a password-protected admin interface.

+**Project Status**: Ready for deployment with comprehensive README.md documentation and Netlify configuration.

 # User Preferences

 Preferred communication style: Simple, everyday language.